-2 Reversed Deletion Consider the following algorithm to compute a MST.
+2 Reverse Deletion Consider the following algorithm to compute a MST.
 Start with a weighted connected graph G. Look at the edges of G in order from the heaviest to the lightest edge.
-For each edge determine if removal of that edge makes the graph disconnected.
-If it does let the edge remain, otherwise remove the edge from G.
+For each edge determine if removal of that edge disconnect the graph.
+If not, we remove it and otherwise leave it.
+Return the final set of remaining edges.

 - 2.1 Run the algorithm on the graph in Figure 1 by hand. - 2.2 Argue why the algorithm finds a MST of G. - 3 Properties of MSTs Let G be a weighted graph. - 3.1 Show that the lightest edge in a graph G is in a MST for G. How about the heaviest? - 3.2 Assume we scale all the edge weights in G by multiplying them with some value c > 0.
-How will MST look for the new graph? - 3.3 Show that if all edge weights in G are distinct then there is a unique MST of G. Hint: recall the properties of MSTs. - 3.4 CLRS 23.2-1
+How will MST look for the new graph? - 3.3 Show that if all edge weights in G are distinct then there is a unique MST of G. Hint: recall the properties of MSTs.

+3.4 CLRS 23.2-1